randy-rebucas/lingkod-ph/docs/payment-environment-setup.md

 ## Overview

-This guide provides comprehensive instructions for setting up the payment system environment variables and configurations for the Lingkod PH application.
+This guide provides comprehensive instructions for setting up the payment system environment variables and configurations for the LocalPro application.

 ## Required Environment Variables